Shastick/zio-prefetcher/README.md

 ## Disclaimer

-This is some toy-code that _will_ see some production use but that is, nevertheless, written by a ZIO-Newbie: so use it at your own risks.
+This is ~~some toy-code that will see some production use~~ actually being used in production but is, nevertheless, written by a relative ZIO-Newbie: so use it at your own risks.